Lack Of Diversity In Genetic Databases Hampers Research

 Instead, he said, he calculated "normal" for her by averaging the two values.

-"It's ridiculous," says Arjun Manrai, a medical researcher at Harvard Medical School who recounted this story of his mother, who died in 2018.
+"It's ridiculous," says Arjun Manrai, a medical researcher at Harvard Medical School, who recounted this story of his mother, who died in 2018.
 But there simply isn't good information about a lot of medical information that may vary based on a person's ethnicity.
 "In this vacuum of information, this was what [the doctor] was doing as his approach to staging her kidney disease," Manrai says.

-It's important to get those laboratory results right because they influence a patient's treatment, Manrai says.
+It's important to get those laboratory results right, because they influence a patient's treatment, Manrai says.

 The same problem comes up in other common situations, such as the A1C test that is used to diagnose and manage diabetes, and in genetic variants that can identify people at risk of sudden death from heart disease.